Practical guide: when to use ChatGPT, Claude, or Perplexity

 - Honest feedback, even if it's painful

-ChatGPT can also do this type of analysis, but Claude keeps track of complex documents better and gives more nuanced feedback.
+ChatGPT can also perform this type of analysis, but Claude maintains better coherence with complex documents and provides more nuanced feedback.
 The 200k context window means you don't have to summarize or upload parts.

 Claude is also excellent for rewriting AI-generated texts that sound too AI-like.
 Upload a ChatGPT output to Claude with the instruction to make it more human and natural – the result is often surprisingly good.